 Training the trainers – or about the project FaciliTrain v Newcastle Upon Tyne

 The name of the project “FaciliTrain” gives already a clue what was it all about.
-We spent more than a week developing our facilitation skills in non-formal environment.
+We spent more than a week developing our facilitation skills in a non-formal environment.
 Since we were working the whole time together and in many different teams, we needed to get to know each other first.
-We did that on the first day through many interesting activities including intercultural evening full of different games, quizzes and traditions from all around Europe.
+We did that on the first day through many interesting activities including an intercultural evening full of different games, quizzes, and traditions from all around Europe.

 To sum it up, we can only say that leaving the home to go for any Erasmus+ project is one of the best experience you can get!
 All you need to do is to check out the projects and choose the one you feel is the closest to you 😉